 The last several years, however, have seen a growing number of companies introduce to the consumer market the first generation of impact sensors intended for real time monitoring of impacts to the heads of athletes in actual games and practices.

-Fortunately, as result of my first-hand experience, working closely the past three football seasons (on many football fields) with six different sensor manufacturers and the Newcastle football program, and from covering the concussion beat, along with a team of experts and staff journalists, for the past fifteen years, I believe MomsTEAM and I are in a unique position to explain just what impact sensors are all about.
+Fortunately, as result of my first-hand experience, working closely the past four football seasons (on many football fields) with six different sensor manufacturers, the high school football program in Newcastle, and, most recently, the youth football program in Grand Prairie, TX, and from covering the concussion beat, along with a team of experts and staff journalists, for the past fifteen years, I believe MomsTEAM and I are in a unique position to explain just what impact sensors are all about.

 To help parents, coaches, athletes, athletic directors, booster clubs, and sports program administrators understand what this cutting-edge technology does - and, just as importantly, what it doesn't do, here are answers to the questions MomsTEAM is most frequently asked about impact sensors:

 Question: What are head impact sensors?

 Answer: Impact sensors are small, highly sophisticated electronic devices designed to measure and, in many cases, record in real time the number and force of impacts athletes sustain during games or practices.
 Most sensor systems send impact data wirelessly via Blue Tooth connection to a dedicated monitor, iPhone, iPad or laptop on the sports sideline.
 In some products, the sensor triggers an audible or visual alarm to alert sideline personnel to a high impact hit, and display the number of hits over a certain threshhold on the device itself.

 Question: What are impact sensors designed to do?